cdlib/eschol-ui/README.md

 These browsers are specified within the [browserslist definition within the UI library's package.json file](https://github.com/cdlib/eschol-ui/blob/master/package.json#L63), which configures Webpack style generation.

-UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across these browsers, but they should render as close as possible to the eScholarship design and UX specifications.

 ## Best Practices

+1. Aim to make components and objects as isolated chunks of the UI.
+The HTML and CSS of one component/object should not affect another.

+2. [Verify and debug](https://github.com/cdlib/eschol-ui#using-debugging-tools) the UI frequently during development.

+3. Test any UI changes and/or additions on small screens, not just at the large screen desktop sizes.
+At a minimum, load a layout within a desktop browser's "responsive design mode" and preferrably, load it in your phone's browser at the same URL used during the Watch process.

+4. Avoid inline styles via the `<style>` tag in the HTML.
+They are an antipattern to the UI Library and may be [considered a security risk](https://developers.google.com/web/fundamentals/security/csp/#inline_code_is_considered_harmful) and get blocked in the browser with HTML's Content Security Policy.

+5. Minify any new images before adding to the UI Library (for icons) or the eScholarship static server (for content-based images).
+There are many free [online image optimization services](https://enviragallery.com/9-best-free-image-optimization-tools-for-image-compression/) to choose from.

-* Write CSS selectors in the [BEM method](https://css-tricks.com/bem-101) to help keep styles scoped to each component and CSS specificity flat.
+6. Write CSS selectors in the [BEM method](https://css-tricks.com/bem-101) to help keep styles scoped to each component and CSS specificity flat.

-* Follow [this Sass style guide](https://css-tricks.com/sass-style-guide) when writing Sass.
-A Sass linter is included in the development and build process and will warn you if the Sass is out-of-order.
+7. Follow [this Sass style guide](https://css-tricks.com/sass-style-guide) when writing Sass.
+A Sass linter during the Watch and Build processes will warn you if the Sass isn't following these conventions.

-* Before adding any new icon or content-based images, be sure to compress them using a minifier.
+8. UI elements [do not need to look exactly the same](http://dowebsitesneedtolookexactlythesameineverybrowser.com) across the [supported browsers](https://github.com/cdlib/eschol-ui#supported-browsers), but they should render as close as possible to the eScholarship design and UX specifications.